 What is Agile and why would we be using it at home?

 Agile began as a software development method several years ago when developers realized that the traditional “top-down” or “waterfall” method was failing them.
 (If you’ve ever had a boss tell you what to do then you’re familiar with the waterfall method!)

-The problem in software development — in parenting too — is that the variables don’t always work out the way we hope they will.
+The problem in software development — and in parenting too — is that the variables don’t always work out the way we hope they will.

 Generally speaking, the top-down / waterfall method of development was an elaborate long-term plan to be carried out in multiple phases.
 It couldn’t be changed without adding huge costs and/or huge delays.
 They couldn’t go back and fix errors from a previous phase.
 They tended to discover problems after it was too late.
 By its very nature, it wasn’t made for reevaluation and course-correcting along the way.

 Are you seeing the same parallel I’m seeing?